-We developed a way to use powerful x-rays to rapidly and accurately detect gold in ore samples.
-This could save Australia's minerals industry hundreds of millions of dollars each year.
+We developed a way to use powerful x-rays to rapidly and accurately detect gold in ore samples and created a new business is set to lead the world in gold analysis.

-We worked with Canadian company Mevex to develop a technique that offers a much faster, more accurate way to detect gold than traditional chemical analysis methods.
+We developed a technique that offers a much faster, more accurate way to detect gold than traditional chemical analysis methods.

-This method is two-to-three times more accurate than the standard industry 'fire assay' technique, which requires samples to be sent off to a central lab, where they are heated up to 1200°C. Fire assay results can take several days.
+The PhotonAssay is two-to-three times more accurate than the standard industry 'fire assay' technique, which requires samples to be sent off to a central lab, where they are heated up to 1200°C. Not only is the sample destroyed in the analysis but the fire assay results also can take several days to deliver.

 Do business with us to help your organisation thrive